Tough Decisions for a Left-Behind Parent

 - Do you petition for the return of your child(ren) under the Hague Convention through a private attorney or do you use a public prosecutor?

 - Do you press criminal charges against the abducting parent?

 I briefly touched on the first question in my article, The Financial Aspects of Child Abduction.
 Although Article 26 of the Convention provides that Contracting States provide legal services to the left-behind parent, it allows for a reservation as such:

 However, a Contracting State may, by making a reservation in accordance with Article 42, declare that it shall not be bound to assume any costs referred to in the preceding paragraph resulting from the participation of legal counsel or advisers or from court proceedings, except insofar as those costs may be covered by its system of legal aid and advice.

 Unfortunately, about half of the signatories to the Hague Convention, including the United States and Canada, claim this reservation.
 Left-behind parents with children taken to these countries must retain a private attorney.

-Fortunately, as the parent of two children who have been illegally retained in Brazil since 2006, Brazil did not exclude itself from providing legal aid to left-behind parents.
+Fortunately, as the parent of two children who were illegally retained in Brazil 2006 (their mother voluntarily returned them in October, 2013), Brazil did not exclude itself from providing legal aid to left-behind parents.
 Mexico, the country to which the most children are abducted each year from the United States, likewise offers legal aid to left-behind parents.
 For obvious reasons, this question is only relevant to left-behind parents whose children have been abducted to/illegally retained in countries that offer such a choice.